Have information to add to this story? Contact us.

 The danger in driving with a loaded, uncased firearm is that there is almost no safe way to ensure the muzzle of the gun is pointed in a safe direction, one of the most basic tenets of any hunting safety course, Kolbeck said.

-The risk in hunting from the roadway, shoulders or ditches is that hunters must not only ensure the safety of themselves and others in their hunting party, but also drivers of vehicles or motorcycles that are passing by on the road, said Andy Alban, law enforcement administrator for the South Dakota GFP.
+The risk in hunting from the roadway, shoulders or ditches is that hunters must not only ensure the safety of themselves and others in their hunting party but also drivers of vehicles or motorcycles that are passing by on the road, said Andy Alban, who has worked as a law enforcement administrator for the South Dakota GFP.

 “You could shoot across the road, but I don’t typically personally do that,” Alban said.
 “Obviously, there’s another safety concern in play there since you’ve got to be aware of oncoming traffic.”

-The vexing part of road hunting is that even when done legally, it can be dangerous to the hunter and unsuspecting hunters or non-hunters nearby, said Dave Olsen, owner of Pheasant Phun hunting preserve near the Beadle County town of Hitchcock, S.D.
+The vexing part of road hunting is that even when done legally, it can be dangerous to the hunter and unsuspecting people nearby, said Dave Olsen, owner of Pheasant Phun hunting preserve near the Beadle County town of Hitchcock.

-Olsen said he will sometimes be guiding a group of clients on a hunt when a road hunter will pull up nearby and shoot without looking out for hunters in his party.
+Olsen said he has sometimes guided a group of clients on a hunt when a road hunter has pulled up nearby and shot without looking out for hunters in his party.

 “Somebody who is completely law-abiding, a bird flies out toward my hunting party and he shoots,” Olsen said.
 “A lot of people lose all common sense over a 6-pound bird.”